What’s the link between perfectionism, procrastination, and overeating and why should you care? Let’s unpack it.

 Food is easy.
-Figuring out how NOT to overeat and to feel peaceful and happy with your relationship with food is the real challenge.
+Figuring out how to end patterns of overeating and how to feel peaceful and happy with your relationship with food is the real challenge.
 Getting curious about perfectionism and procrastination (instead of lathering on the self-blame) can help untangle things.

 Sometimes (most of the time), the key to overcoming overeating is to take a step back and get a different perspective.

 Instead of focusing on what to eat and what not to eat, it’s helpful to look at the patterns with life and with food that can create big problems.
-There’s one pattern or cycle that I see all the time and it tends to sabotage the brightest and most successful women.
+There’s one pattern that I see all the time that sabotages the brightest and most successful women.

-Perfectionism is the belief that it has to be perfect to be good enough.
-It’s all-or-nothing, black-or-white, and there’s no room for screw ups or mistakes or half-steps.
+Perfectionism is the belief that something has to be perfect to be good enough.
+It’s all-or-nothing, black-or-white, and there’s no room for screw-ups or mistakes or half-steps.
 Perfectionism makes it hard to ever feel “done” or to give yourself credit for the partial steps toward success.
 Acknowledging milestones and seeing our accomplishments helps us feel effective and motivated.
 Perfectionism tends to make any project harder and more of a struggle.

-Procrastination is what happens when your rigid standards or the belief that you have to do it all (perfectly) makes it too overwhelming to even get started or to take the next step, or when you’re feeling a shortage of motivation or an excess of perfectionist-driven dread.
+Procrastination happens when rigid standards or the belief that you have to do it all (perfectly) makes it feel too overwhelming to start or to take the next step, or when you’re feeling a shortage of motivation or an excess of perfectionist-driven dread.
 Procrastination also shows up when high expectations (and never-ending to-do lists) leave you too exhausted to generate motivation or to take action.

 Once overeating happens, perfectionism is that voice that says, “Now you’ve blown it.
 All your efforts are ruined and you might as well just eat some more.”
 And this brings us full circle back to procrastination (“I’ll start over on Monday.”) and feeling defeated by that bag of chips.